Seoul in 3 days

 Is 3 days enough for Seoul?

-Do I need to book palace visits?
+Do I need to book palace visits in advance?

 Is Seoul walkable?